Chris Kaba: Family of man shot dead by police wants charging decision

 'Speculation not helpful'

-Lawyer Daniel Machover, of Hickman and Rose who represents the family, said: "I am appalled that, after the IOPC took almost seven months to complete its investigation, the CPS has failed to complete its task within a further five months.
+Lawyer Daniel Machover, of Hickman and Rose which represents the family, said: "I am appalled that, after the IOPC took almost seven months to complete its investigation, the CPS has failed to complete its task within a further five months.

 "In what other comparable suspected homicide case involving firearms discharged by a civilian does the CPS consider it appropriate to take so long to make a charging decision?"

-The CPS said it does not provide timescales for charging decisions and prosecutors were "carefully considering the file of evidence".
+The CPS said it did not provide timescales for charging decisions and prosecutors were "carefully considering the file of evidence".

 A CPS spokeswoman said: "As always, we will make that decision independently, based on the evidence and in line with our legal test."